-As part of our data science process, try to reduce the training dataset's size to get rid of bad or unuseful features and save computation time.
+As part of the data science process, try to reduce the training dataset's size to get rid of bad or unuseful features and save computation time.

-Use the ready-made feature selection function from the hub hub://feature_selection to select the best features to keep on a sample from the dataset, and run the function on that.
+Use your ready-made feature selection function from MLRun's hub://feature_selection to select the best features to keep on a sample from your dataset, and run the function on that.